Mertbulbul/IT_Audit_Scripts/README.md

-The aim of the repository is to collect and create usefull scripts for IT Auditors.
+The aim of the repository is to collect and create useful scripts for IT Auditors.